timothyokooboh/frontend_rest_api_consumption_architecture_react/README.md

 ## Key highlights
 1. Typed API endpoints.
-2. Endpoints documented as constants and then leverage the ` APIEndpoints` type <br>
+2. Endpoints documented as constants and then leverage the ` APIEndpoint` type <br>
 which is a union type <br>
 ```
   type APIEndpoint =